soma-gyore/soma-gyore-blog/content/posts/breached-password.md

     indexes = list(map(int, index_file.read().splitlines()))

 with open(processed_db_file_path, "rb") as hash_file:
+     # the first 3 bytes of the hash represents the index of the indexes
+     # i.e. if the searched hash starts with '000012' then we need the 18th position
     low = indexes[int(searched_hash[:6], 16)] // 20

+    # max position is always n+1
     high = indexes[int(searched_hash[:6], 16)+1] // 20
     mid = 0